kartgoel/HydraDocumentation/docs/labeler.rst

 labeler
 ===================

-This file allows experts to use Hydra's web-based labeler, assigning a label leader to each plot type.
+This HTML file creates Hydra's web-based labeler, which allows experts to labels plots and assigns a label leader to each plot type.
 It creates the various drop-down bars for selecting which experiments and plots the user will label, as well as the dropwdown bar for selecting a label.
 It also generates the page with images, formatting them as needed.